goldfishdev/Draw13/README.md

 Expect more documentation soon!

-## This is VERY EXPERIMENTAL!!!
+## This is EXPERIMENTAL!!!
-This is a very, very, very early version of this library.
+This is an early version of this library.
 Don't expect anything to be functional.

 I'm also a beginner at C.